devitrylouis/devitrylouis.github.io/_posts/2018-12-01-multilayer-perceptron.md

 - Do NOT use a least-squares loss function for classification problems!
 - There are no closed-form solution so we use gradient descent.

+## The Topology of the Functions Learned by Feedforward Networks

+<b>Universal Approximation Theorem [Hornik et al, 1989; Cybenko, 1989](http://zmjones.com/static/statistical-learning/hornik-nn-1991.pdf)</b>

+<i>Any continuous function can be approximated by a two-layer network (with ReLU activation).</i>

+The function learned by a Deep Neural Network with the ReLU operator is:
+- Piecewise affine
+- Continuous
+- Equations of the final regions are correlated, in a complex way

 ------